Cross Stitch Project: A Budget-Friendly Gift

 Some Aida Cloth

 Next, I needed some Aida cloth–you know, that stiff cotton cloth with all the squares on it.
-Recently while shopping at my favorite consignment/thrift store, Village Merchants, I found a pack of one 14-count sheet for $1.00.
+Recently while shopping at my favorite consignment/thrift store, Village Merchants, I found a 14-count sheet for $1.00.
 Done!

 I was able to start cross stitching right away, which is so important when the craft bug has bitten.